Savage Land Mutates

 The Savage Land Mutates is a supervillain group appearing in American comic books published by Marvel Comics.
 Their creators were writer Roy Thomas and penciler Neal Adams.
-Within the comic books, the group is based in an imaginary place called the Savage Land, which is a hidden Antarctic environment inhabited by dinosaurs and primitive humans.
+Within the comic books, the group is based in the Savage Land, a hidden Antarctic environment inhabited by dinosaurs and primitive humans.

 Publication history

 The Savage Land Mutates first appeared in The X-Men #62 (November 1969) and were created by Roy Thomas and Neal Adams.